lcerdeira/ont_tutorial_sv/Static/TutorialPreamble.md

 ## The computational requirements include:

-* Computer running Linux (Centos7, Ubuntu 18_10, Fedora 29, macOS)
+* Computer running Linux (Centos7, Ubuntu 18_10, Fedora 29)
 * Multiple CPU cores are ideal; a 4 core CPU at minimum would be recommended
 * At least 24 Gb RAM - this is sufficient for mapping against the human genome and can report a full MinION flowcell worth of sequence data.
 The packaged dataset uses just human chromosome 4 and 8Gb RAM is sufficient
 * At least 25 Gb spare disk space for analysis and data files; using a complete 30X human dataset would require approximately 500 Gb of available storage space.
-* Runtime with provided example data - approximately 1 hour (assuming a recent 4 core processor and sufficient RAM)
+* Runtime with provided example data - approximately 1 hour (assuming a recent 4 core processor with sufficient RAM)

-\pagebreak

 # Software installation